-Due to current circumstances, the office will be closed to the public for 2 weeks through April 5th.
-Our workshops will be conducted online until further notice.
+Due to the current circumstances, our workshops will be conducted online until further notice.

 Every adult needs estate planning!
 The only question is what type of plan is right for you.
 The goal is to protect whatever stuff you have for you during your lifetime and for those you love when you are no longer alive.Learn MoreLearn More

 A Will is a written document that sets forth your instructions telling the probate court who will get your stuff at your death and who you select (your Executor) to ensure your wishes are carried out.
 If you die without a Will, your stuff will be distributed to the people the State of Connecticut specifies.Learn MoreLearn More